LivelyKernel/lively4-core/demos/shonan/demo.md

 ---
 <!-- Importance: Why does this work matter? -->
 ## Importance

-- Exploratory workflows can enrich HTML/JavaScript development experience
+1. Exploratory workflows can enrich <br>HTML/JavaScript development experience
-- Tools and environment can be easier to create if external contributions are easier to integrate and use
+2. Tools and environment can be easier to create
+  <br> if external contributions are easier to integrate and use

 ---
-### Demos
+## Demos

 - Self-supporting Environment
   - Markdown wiki / Presentation